OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 #### Information Gathering

--- ToDo: Describe how to get basic information out of the app with Passionfruit (directories used and UUID for installation of the app) objection
+-- ToDo: Describe how to get basic information out of the app with Passionfruit (directories used and UUID for installation of the app); objection?

 #### Dumping KeyChain Data

+-- ToDo: Describe how to use Passionfruit and objection to dump Keychain data form a non jailbroken device and explain it's limitations (still in the app sandbox can only access items in the keychain that are tied to the entitlement of the app)

+##### Objection (non-Jailbroken)

+TBD

+##### Passionfruit (non-Jailbroken)

+TBD

+##### Keychain-dumper (Jailbroken)

 [Keychain-dumper](https://github.com/ptoomey3/Keychain-Dumper/) lets you dump a jailbroken device's KeyChain contents.
 The easiest way to get the tool is to download the binary from its GitHub repo: